Medically reviewed by Dr Naveen Chandran

 It's effortless.

-However, to be safer, you can consume ayurvedic herbs or supplements that improve your digestive fire for three days before starting panchakarma detox at home.
+However, to be safer, you can have ayurvedic herbs or supplements that improve your digestive fire for 3 days before starting panchakarma detox at home.

 Medicines like 'chitrakadi vati' or 'agnitundi vati' help increase your digestive fire.